 It can be fun to update your wardrobe now and then.
 But you don’t have to buy new clothes, you could buy used clothes instead.
 They’ll still be new to you, right?
 Any old clothes that you no longer want, you can sell in garage sales or online.
 Or donate them to charity.

 If they’re too worn out for anyone else to wear them, you could recycle them.
 Old clothes can become pillows, curtains or bags.
 Or whatever your imagination tells you.
 Check out recycle and upcycle ideas online.
 Maybe you’ll like it so much you found a new hobby.
 And if you don’t feel that creative yourself, you could drop your old clothes of at a recycling center.
+If you want more tips about greening up your wardrobe, check out this post about eco-friendly fashion.

 Repair what you can